chenchenzi/chenzixu/content/resources/3asr/sr3.md

 ```

 The TextGrid output for the previous example is as follows:
 {{< figure library="true" src="cantonese-fa.png" title="Time-aligned phones for `common_voice_zh-HK_20099684.wav`" style="width: 10%">}}

 Congratulations 🎉 if you successfully reach here.
-This is not an easy journey, but you should now have a very good understanding of how Kaldi works.
+This is not an easy journey, but you should now have a very good understanding on how Kaldi works.
 In the next chapter, I will demonstrate a much more straightforward MFA implementation.

 ### Credit